awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 # Create a Maintenance Window for Patching<a name="sysman-patch-mw-console"></a>

 **Important**
-You can continue to use this legacy topic to create a Maintenance Window for patching\.
+You can continue to use this legacy topic to create a maintenance window for patching\.
 However, we recommend using the **Configure patching** page instead\.
 For more information, see [Create a Patching Configuration \(Console\)](create-patching-configuration.md)\.

-To minimize the impact on your server availability, we recommend that you configure a Maintenance Window to execute patching during times that won't interrupt your business operations\.
-For more information about Maintenance Windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.
+To minimize the impact on your server availability, we recommend that you configure a maintenance window to run patching during times that won't interrupt your business operations\.
+For more information about maintenance windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.

 You must configure roles and permissions for Maintenance Windows before beginning this procedure\.
 For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.

 Depending on the service you are using, AWS Systems Manager or Amazon EC2 Systems Manager, use one of the following procedures:

-**To create a Maintenance Window for patching \(AWS Systems Manager\)**
+**To create a maintenance window for patching \(AWS Systems Manager\)**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.